eqcorrscan/EQcorrscan/README.md

 * Brightness based template creation based on the work of Frank et al. (2014);
 * Singular Value Decomposition derived magnitude calculations based on Rubinstein & Ellsworth (2010).

+We are currently hovering around 9,000 lines of code (including doc-strings) - it is probably worth having a look at the docs to check what functions we have.
+We plan to write a series of tutorials to be included on the EQcorrscan API to highlight key functions, currently our tutorial only shows how to do the core matched-filter detection.

 # Licence

 This package is written by Calum Chamberlain of Victoria University of Wellington, and